g aerence in more than 125 countries.” – The

 That is how Bishop Ruben Job summed up the 3 general rules to guide our lives written by the founder of Methodism, John Wesley, more than 250 years ago.
 The first of those, in particular, has guided our church during this time of pandemic.
 There have been major outbreaks of Covid-19 at churches in the US, Canada, and likely elsewhere too.
 We have worked hard to make sure that did not happen at Malta United Methodist Church, and thank God we’ve succeeded so far.
 As the pandemic has improved here in the U.S. and in conjunction with the new guidelines released by the Centers for Disease Control, we (our Covid-19 health team) want to announce an update to our Covid Policies at church.

-- We continue to ask that people sanitize their hands when they arrive.
-But you need no longer sign in when you arrive.
+- We continue to ask that people sanitize their hands and sign in when you arrive.

 - We need to maintain social distancing apart from those we don’t come to church with.
 So, no handshakes or hugs.
 Elbow bumps and such are totally okay 😊